pelias/pelias/Libpostal_Integration/README.md

 ## Overview

 Pelias currently uses the `addressit` module to parse incoming query text and break it into corresponding parts where appropriate.
-This module presents many issues, main one being that it is not internationalization-friendly.
+This module presents many issues, the main one being that it is not internationalization-friendly.
 It does marginally well with US and CA addresses, but fairs poorly when confronted with addresses from RU or DE to name a few.

-The libpostal module, written by Al Barentine, does phenomenaly well across the world and is ready for integration with Pelias.
+The libpostal module, written by Al Barentine, does phenomenally well across the world and is ready for integration with Pelias.
 The goal of this milestone is to incorporate the libpostal module into the API query processing workflow and then take advantage of the parsed out parts of the query to improve our query logic.

 See [proposal document](proposal.md) for background and additional details.